-[The old postcard to the right is from… I forget.
+This old postcard is from… I forget.
 Darn.
 I hate that.
-But it’s not mine, of course and I’m sorry to the old postcard website I took it from.]
+But it’s not mine, of course and I’m sorry to the old postcard website I took it from.

 One of the tribes on the other side of the lake was the Monuhchogoks, which was corrupted to the name Manchaug.
 A map of 1795, showing the town of Dudley, indicated the Lake name as “Chargoggaggoggmanchoggagogg”.
 In 1831, both Dudley and Oxford, which adjoined the lake, filed maps listing the name of the pond as Chargoggagoggmanchoggagogg, but a survey of the lake done in 1830 lists the name as Chaubunagungamaugg, the ancient name.

 Authorities have indicated that the development of the name to the present long form stems from the time Samuel Slater began his mills near the lake, which was nearer the Manchaug village.
 Hence the Indian designation Chargoggagoggmanchauggagogg meaning “Englishmen at Manchaug,” came into use.
 Later they added their original Indian descriptive name, and the entire designation becomes “Englishmen at Manchaug at the Fishing Place at the Boundary” — or Lake Chargoggagoggmanchauggagoggchaubunagungamaugg.